 Spontaneous abortion is the most common cause of bleeding during early pregnancy.

-Rh testing is required for all women who present with vaginal bleeding during early pregnancy to determine whether Rh0(D) immune globulin is needed.
+Always do Rh testing for women who present with vaginal bleeding during early pregnancy to determine whether Rho(D) immune globulin is needed.